bbibb/GTC/MSSQL/Scripts.md

 differences in scope
-	standard tables and views have broadest scope derived exists on in the statement in which it is defined temp and table variables are in between
+	standard tables and views have broadest scope derived exists only in the statement in which it is defined temp and table variables are in between

 differences in storage